 Only an individual’s income can be transferred to a Miller Trust.
 The amount of resources or property that an individual or couple can have is also limited by Medicaid.
 A Miller Trust cannot be used to spend down resources, property, or assets, in order to qualify for Medicaid.
 Yet there are legal options that allow individuals and married couples to preserve hard-earned savings and other assets, and still qualify for Medicaid.
 The Stone Law Firm can assist you with asset preservation and Medicaid eligibility.
 Please call 713.434.6310 today for a free telephone consultation on how to qualify for Medicaid long-term care.

 Countable and Excluded Resources in the Medicaid Nursing Home Program

 Countable resources include cash, checking and savings accounts, CDs, stocks, and any other liquid assets or real property that an individual owns and could convert to cash.
-The Medicaid resource limits in 2021 are $2,000 for an individual and $3,000 for a married couple when both apply for benefits.
+The Medicaid resource limits are $2,000 for an individual and $3,000 for a married couple when both apply for benefits.
 Countable resources may be converted to excluded resources.